nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all meetings : `listm`

-Shows a list of all meetings in OutBook.
+Shows you a list of all meetings in OutBook.

 Format: `listm`

 ### Deleting a meeting : `deletem`

-Deletes the specified meeting from OutBook.
+Deletes a meeting from OutBook.

 Format: `deletem INDEX`